Main Page: Biblical Supports for the Church of Jesus Christ of Latter-day Saints

 Law of Tithing

-Part of being a faithful Latter-day Saint is paying ten percent of your income to the Church (gross or net is up to your discretion), which then spends it on printing scriptures, building temples and meetinghouses, training missionaries or whatever it needs to do to function throughout the world.
-This teaches us to be generous and remember that all we have is really the Lord's, and in turn many Latter-day Saints including myself will attest to receiving blessings, financial or otherwise, that they wouldn't have otherwise expected.
+Latter-day Saints are required to pay ten percent of their income to the church (gross or net is up to their discretion), which then theoretically spends it on printing scriptures, building temples and meetinghouses, training missionaries or whatever it needs to do to function throughout the world.
+In reality, it has used much of this money for investments and amassed hundreds of billions of dollars of surplus that it tried to keep secret so members would keep paying tithing.
+Many members don't care where the money goes because they claim that tithing has brought them blessings, financial or otherwise, that they wouldn't have otherwise expected.

 Tithing is mentioned as being paid by Melchizedek in Genesis 14:20 where he says, "And blessed be the most high God, which hath delivered thine enemies into thy hand.
 And he gave him tithes of all."
 Likewise Jacob pays tithing in Genesis 28:22, saying, "And this stone, which I have set for a pillar, shall be God's house: and of all that thou shalt give me I will surely give the tenth unto thee."